 (b) where they hold money derived, as proceeds of sale or otherwise, from land that was or is vested in them for the purposes of public education pursuant to section 4, irrespective of whether they received the money before or after the coming into operation of the Public Education Endowment Act Amendment Act 1970 1, may, for the purposes of public education, apply the money or any portion of it, and the whole or any portion of income from the money, to the improvement of land vested in the Minister for Education.

-[Section 9A inserted by No. 3 of 1970 s.
+[Section 9A inserted: No. 3 of 1970 s.
 3.]

 10. Exemption of trust property from taxation